 |"Should we make diet or regular?"|

-Like many other food industry chemicals, it was originally found in an organic form in nature.
+Like many other food industry chemicals, it was originally found in an organic form.
 Trace amounts of the organic form can be found in blueberries, apples, cranberries, plums, and cinnamon.
 However, sodium benzoate has no known negative effects in its organic form.
 Only the synthetic version has toxic effects.
-Perhaps the organic form occurs with its own biological neutralizers, as is frequently the case with organically-occurring food toxins, or the organic form is somehow different from the sodium benzoate that is made in chemical laboratories.
+Perhaps the organic form occurs with its own biological neutralizers, as is frequently the case with organically-occurring food toxins; or the organic form is somehow different from the sodium benzoate that is made in chemical laboratories.
 The natural version does not have any preservative action, because it has no toxicity.
-It is only when sodium benzoate is produced inside a chemical laboratory that the result is a cheap, toxic agent that kills living organisms.
+It is only when sodium benzoate is produced inside a chemical laboratory that the result is a cheap, toxic agent that destroys living organisms.

-There are many chemical additives that present health hazards, but synthetic sodium benzoate is especially dangerous because it is able to destroy parts of the DNA.
+There are many chemical additives that present health hazards, but sodium benzoate is especially dangerous because it is able to destroy parts of the DNA.
 This means that the sodium benzoate consumed today may still be causing problems in future generations.
 Sodium benzoate is known to specifically attack the mitochondria of DNA.
 The mitochondria use oxygen to produce energy.
 They also control the cell life cycle and cell growth.
-The effects of chronic exposure to sodium benzoate has not been studied.
 Whenever there is a change in the DNA or overall genetic structure, the effects on the organism are unpredictably random.
-Sodium benzoate and DNA damage have already been linked with Parkinson's disease, liver problems, and these just scratch the surface of the possibilities.
+Sodium benzoate's DNA damage has already been linked with Parkinson's disease, liver problems, and these just scratch the surface of the possibilities.

 "Once again, the FDA has sided with big food companies and misled consumers about the problem of benzene in beverages, withholding data and issuing public reassurances that are contradicted by their own test results."

 -- Richard Wiles, Environmental Working Group